 Fill the sprayer with warm water and pump it to raise the pressure.
 Lightly spray a 4-foot square test area of the ceiling and let it sit.
 If your ceiling has textured product but no paint, it should readily absorb the water and be ready for scraping in about 15 minutes.
 If your ceiling was painted with a coat of flat paint or ceiling paint, the water will take longer to absorb and may require multiple light soakings.

 Scrape off the Texture

 After the water has been absorbed, scrape away the texture material.
 Use the wide scraper at first.
 Push into the softened texture until the edge of the blade touches the drywall or plaster.
 Then tilt the scraper to a low angle and push the scraper forward.
 The textured material should now have the consistency of cottage cheese and should easily come off and fall down.
 If great force is needed, the material is still too dry; wet it again.

 If the sample area removes easily, you can proceed with the rest of the ceiling.
-Work in similarly small areas, 4 to 16 square feet.
+Work in similarly small areas of about 4 to 16 square feet.
 Do not wet the entire ceiling at once, as sections will dry before you can get to them.